tmtsoftware/esw-web-app-example/docs/src/main/flows/auth-flow.md

 control system.
 Because of this, a web application developer must be conscious of and support the authentication and authorization of its users according to the observatory security approach.

-It's okay to have unprotected routes that are read-only and can not cause any changes, but any route that can change the control system must be protected with the correct level of authorization.
+It's okay to have unprotected routes that are read-only and cannot cause any changes, but any route that can change the control system must be protected with the correct level of authorization.
 This flow describes how to integrate authentication and authorization through the use of CSW AAS Service.